nebulaa/christmas-challenge-2024/README.md

 - [ ] Add compatibility with Windows-native tools
 - [ ] Authentication:
   - Provide options for protected and auth-less files
-- [ ] The file server should be accessible via a web application that runs on a Linux Server (Latest stable version of Debian or Ubuntu)
+- [ ] The file server should be accessible via a web application that runs on a Linux Server (Latest stable version of Debian, Fedora or Ubuntu.
+Please specify in your submission)
 <br>

 # 🛠 Rules and Requirements: